accuracy-fbla/accuracy-fbla.github.io/README.txt

 INSTALLATION
 - - - - - - - - - - - -
-Please visit the website link:
+Please visit the website link: accuracy-fbla.github.io OR
-OR Download the zip file from a the github link and double click the index.html file
+Download the zip file from a the github link and double click the index.html file.
+Link to github repository: https://github.com/accuracy-fbla/accuracy-fbla.github.io

 SOFTWARE USED
 - - - - - - - - - - - - - -
-The website was written in pure HTML/CSS/Javascript.
+The website was written in pure HTML/CSS/Javascript with the addition of external Javascript libraries and external CSS links.

 TEMPLATES USED
 - - - - - - - - - - - - - - -